JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 ## SimpleChains.jl in Action: 30x-ing PyTorch in Tiny Example

+#### Note: All of the code shown uses SimpleChains v0.2.2.
+For updates, see [the package's documentation](https://github.com/PumasAI/SimpleChains.jl)

 Let's first try a tiny example, where we map a 2x2 matrix to its matrix exponential; our training and test data:

 ```julia